 Rivers are among the most important freshwater ecosystems, playing a critical role in sustaining biodiversity, supporting agricultural production, facilitating industrial activities, and meeting the domestic water demands of growing human populations.
 In tropical regions, river systems are particularly significant as they serve as lifelines for socio-economic development while simultaneously maintaining ecological balance.
 However, increasing anthropogenic pressures have led to widespread deterioration of river water quality, making systematic assessment and monitoring essential for sustainable water resource management.

 The Meenachil River, flowing through the Kottayam District of Kerala, is a major west-flowing river that significantly contributes to the region’s environmental stability and socio-economic framework.
 The river supports extensive agricultural activities, particularly rubber plantations, paddy cultivation, and other plantation crops, which form the backbone of the local economy.
 In addition to irrigation, the Meenachil River serves as a vital source of domestic and municipal water supply for several urban and rural settlements along its course (CPCB, 2014).
 The riverine corridor and adjacent wetlands host diverse aquatic organisms, riparian vegetation, fish species, and migratory birds, thereby enhancing regional biodiversity and ecosystem resilience.
-Studies on the Meenachil River have recorded variations in physico-chemical and biological parameters under seasonal influences (Vakapadath et al., 2023).
+Furthermore, periodic flooding and sediment deposition along the floodplains improve soil fertility by replenishing essential nutrients, thereby sustaining agricultural productivity.
+Consequently, soil quality monitoring, alongside water quality assessment, becomes crucial for ensuring long-term ecological sustainability and land resource management (Mukhopadhyay et al., 2025).
+Studies on the Meenachil River have recorded seasonal variations in physico-chemical and biological parameters, highlighting the dynamic nature of the river system and the need for integrated watershed management approaches.
+(Vakapadath et al., 2023).

 During the past few decades, however, the Meenachil River basin has experienced increasing environmental stress due to rapid population growth, land-use changes, urban expansion, and intensified agricultural practices.
 Anthropogenic activities such as discharge of untreated or partially treated domestic sewage, agricultural runoff carrying fertilizers and pesticides, and waste from small-scale commercial units have exerted considerable pressure on the river’s water quality (Venkatesharaju et al., 2010; Singh & Nath, 2019; Minz & Nath, 2023).
 Seasonal variations in runoff further influence the concentration of pollutants, particularly during the monsoon period, when surface runoff increases significantly.
 Studies on river water quality in Kerala, including analyses of multiple river systems, have highlighted spatial variability associated with land use and hydrology (Jose & Ambili, 2021).

 In addition to chemical pollution, physical alterations such as sand mining, encroachment into floodplains, and modification of natural flow regimes have affected channel morphology and sediment transport processes within the river system (Kondolf, 1997; Padmalal & Maya, 2014).
 These activities collectively threaten the ecological integrity of the river by altering its physico-chemical characteristics, degrading habitat quality, and increasing potential risks to human health and aquatic life (UNEP, 2016; WHO, 2017).
+Bibliometric analyses can help identify key environmental indicators and priority parameters for monitoring and management, thereby guiding evidence-based conservation strategies (Mukhopadhyay and Mishra, 2025).

-Strategic importance of the Meenachil River, comprehensive water quality assessment is essential for decision-making by policymakers, researchers, and local governing bodies for betterment of river health (CPCB, 2014).
-Now a days Meenachil river facing environmental pollution near in urban area.
+Meenachil river facing environmental pollution near in urban area.
 In this context, the present study aims to evaluate the physico-chemical characteristics of the Meenachil River during the monsoon season of 2024 and to assess their implications for river ecology.
 Seasonal variations in the water quality of the Meenachil River have been reported during the monsoon season, mainly due to increased surface runoff and catchment inputs (Radhika et al., 2024).
 The findings are expected to provide baseline information for sustainable management and conservation of the river system.